jokade/scalajs-angulate/README.md

 There is a [complete example](https://github.com/jokade/scalajs-angulate-todomvc) implementing the TodoMVC with scalajs-angulate.

-scalajs-angulate was inspired by [scalajs-angular](https://github.com/greencatsoft/scalajs-angular), which uses property DI and (factory) objects for controllers and services, as opposed to constructor DI and classes used by this library.

 __NOTE__: This guide already contains some changes for scalajs-angulate 0.2.
 Please read the __[guide for version 0.1](https://github.com/jokade/scalajs-angulate/tree/v0.1-sjs0.6.0)__ if your using scalajs-angulate 0.1.

 ##### Contents: